everactive/network-manager/docs/configure-wifi-connections.md

 ```

 Similarly to the previous examples &lt;name&gt; is an arbitrary name given to the
-connection and &lt;password&gt; is te password to the network.
+connection and &lt;password&gt; is the password to the network.
 It needs to have
-between 8-63 characters or 64 hexadecimal chcracters in order to specify a full
+between 8-63 characters or 64 hexadecimal characters in order to specify a full
 256-bit key.